rhel-labs/learn-katacoda/networking-basics/step2.md

 The search did not find the field `IPADDR` in this config because we are not manually setting an IP when we configure a dynamic connection.

-Some situations call for an IP that can't change over time, or a static IP.
+Some situations call for an IP that will not change over time, or a static IP.
 The next page will walk you through turning this dynamic connection into a static connection.